Peddler

 # Batch request for multiple items (2022-05-01 API)

-api = Peddler.product_pricing_2022_05_01(aws_region, access_token)
+api = Peddler.product_pricing_2022_05_01.new(aws_region, access_token)

 batch_request = {